SJ429/Web-Design-Challenge/README.md

 Data is more powerful when we share it with others!

 This project was to create a Web Visualization Dashboard of weather in more that 500 cities at different latitudes relative to the equator line.
-It includes visualizations showing latitude versus temperature, humidity, cloudiness, and wind speed using HTML, CSS, and Bootstrap.
+The Dashboard was built using HTML, CSS, and Bootstrap.
+The visualizations include latitude versus temperature, humidity, cloudiness, and wind speed.

-The Web Visualization Dashboard is at https://sj429.github.io/Web-Design-Challenge/
+The Web Visualization Dashboard is at https://sj429.github.io/Web-Design-Challenge/.

 The Web Visualization Dashboard consists of the following: